ashfurrow/blog/source/blog/2015-11-03-putting-a-uicollectionview-in-a-uitableviewcell-in-swift.html.markdown

 ![UI layout](/img/blog/putting-a-uicollectionview-in-a-uitableviewcell-in-swift/layout.png)

-So the collection view cells with sit within the collection view (just like they normally do).
+So the collection view cells sit within the collection view (just like they normally do).
 And each collection view fills an entire table view cell (an entire row of the table view).
 And then the table view cells are inside the table view (again, just like normal).

 OK, cool.
 The only thing that's odd here is the collection view _inside_ of a table view cell.
 That's pretty unusual, but since they're all `UIView`s, it's totally possible.
 The difficult part is "connecting" the collection views to a data source.

 There are two basic approaches here.
 You can store the information needed for the collection view data source in the table view cell, or you can keep it in the view controller and find a way to distinguish between the collection views.
-The first option sounds easiest, but it violates Model-View-Controller, which says that views should not have direct access to models.
+The first option sounds easiest, but it violates [Model-View-Controller](https://developer.apple.com/library/ios/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html), which says that views should not have direct access to models.
 Let's take the second approach, since it adheres more closely to MVC.

 So our view controller is going to act as a datasource and delegate for both the table view, and _every_ collection view.